-- Uncompromising integrity is a nonnegotiable part of our daily work activities. - Excellence is expected. - Proactive safety is a condition of employment.

-- Disagreement does not equal disrespect.

-- Everyone is accountable for their actions.

-- Honest mistakes are expected.

-- We can overcome challenges through innovation, collaboration, and hard work.
+- Uncompromising integrity is a nonnegotiable part of our daily work activities. - Excellence is expected. - Proactive safety is a condition of employment. - Disagreement does not equal disrespect. - Everyone is accountable for his or her actions. - Honest mistakes are expected. - We can overcome challenges through innovation, collaboration, and hard work.